Uterine cancer

 - CA-125, a blood test that looks for higher levels of a substance that could indicate the presence of cancer.

-Treatment options include surgery, radiation therapy, chemotherapy or hormone therapy.
+Treatment options for uterine cancer include surgery, radiation therapy, chemotherapy or hormone therapy.

-- We may recommend surgery followed by chemotherapy, radiation therapy or a combination of both in order to destroy additional uterine cancer cells.
+- We may recommend surgery followed by chemotherapy, radiation therapy or a combination of both to destroy additional uterine cancer cells.

 - In some cases, we may use chemotherapy or radiation to shrink your tumor before surgery.